Code-Institute-Submissions/MS1_gladahojen/README.md

 ### ___ BUGGS ___

 Navbar - Underline hover animation doesn't work on all pages and the dropdown disappered.
-Keep it or discrd?
+Keep it or discard?
     Code from: https://stackoverflow.com/questions/40242378/underline-from-left-to-right-on-hover-in-and-out

+    Validation comes out ok.
+    Used Diffcheck to see if there was any differnce in the code.
+No errors.
+    Tried to comment out the <li> with a dropdown class to see if the dropdown was the issue.
+It wasn't.
+    Change the z-index value between (-2, -1, 1, 2).
+Still only worked on index.html.

 Footer - responsive design won't work.
-Tried targeting classes.
-Asked on Slack
+Tried targeting different classes.
+    Asked on Slack, and got the advice from Richard Ash to try wrapping three "col-sm" divs inside a "row". still didn't work as I wanted.
+    Contacted Tutor Support and got this link https://www.w3schools.com/bootstrap4/bootstrap_grid_basic.asp After rreading through it I realized that I had added a mix of different classes.
+    So I started fresh on the footer and redid the classes.
+    Now the footer is responsive.
+    This also made me realize how to make the main content resposive on the other pages.

 Carousel - Used Bootstrap to add a caarousel in the header.
 Wouldn't start.
     Googled "how to create a bootstrap carousel".
 Both sites